cometbft/cometbft/docs/architecture/adr-104-out-of-band-state-sync.md

 > before making a decision.
 It should contain a explanation on why the alternative
 > approach(es) were not chosen.

-### Strengthen p2p-based State sync
+### Strengthen p2p-based state sync

-This ADR proposes a workaround for some limitations of the existing State sync protocol, briefly summarized above.
+This ADR proposes a workaround for some limitations of the existing state sync protocol, briefly summarized above.
 A more comprehensive and sustainable long-term solution would require addressing such limitations.

-From a protocol design point of view, probably the major limitation of State sync is the lack of mechanisms to incentivize and reward established nodes that provide "good" (updated and consistent) snapshots to peers.
+From a protocol design point of view, probably the major limitation of state sync is the lack of mechanisms to incentivize and reward established nodes that provide "good" (updated and consistent) snapshots to peers.
 The existing protocol is essentially altruistic: it assumes that established